History

 DECEMBER 1995

-The first volunteer Garden Group formed to tend to Hospice gardens and continue to do so to this day.
+The first volunteer Garden Group was formed in 1992 to tend to Hospice gardens and continue to do so to this day.
 We are truly grateful for the many hours donated by loyal and talented gardeners from our community.

-This status was a turning point for Hospice with other agreements being made with other significant stakeholders in following years which would go a long way to secure funding for Hospice to continue to provide care for free to its patients.
+This new status was a turning point for Hospice.
+In following years, other agreements were made with other significant stakeholders, which would go a long way towards securing funding for Hospice so that we can continue to provide care for free for our patients.

 1998